YueYang101/Local-LLMs/README.md

 <br>
 For now, after the LLM know which functions will be used, it will reply with the trigger word to trigger the corresponding functions (this is what LLM_decision function does).

+Chain of thoughts
+Firstly, the llm should output the chain of actions in json format like this
 ## Local functions